 Russia suspends project with Iran due to uranium enrichment

-MOSCOW (AP) — Russia’s state-controlled nuclear fuel company says it has suspended a joint research project with Iran because of its move to resume uranium enrichment.
+MOSCOW (AP) — Russia’s state-controlled nuclear fuel company said Thursday it has suspended a joint research project with Iran because of its move to resume uranium enrichment.

-It noted that uranium enrichment is technologically incompatible with production of such isotopes.
-The company added that Iran would need to disassemble the centrifuges used to enrich uranium and decontaminate the room to continue the medical project.
+The company noted that uranium enrichment is technologically incompatible with production of such isotopes.
+It added that Iran would need to disassemble the centrifuges used to enrich uranium and decontaminate the room to continue the medical project.

 Iran agreed to stop uranium enrichment under a 2015 deal with world powers, but it has resumed such activities after the U.S. pulled out of the pact last year and imposed new sanctions.